LaTaupeEspagnole/data-structures/articles/learn-to-code-with-c-part-00.md

 date:       '20/06/2020 00h46'
 ---

-This is my first article on a project important for me : transmiting basics of algorithmics and programming using C. Data structures and algorithms are major in computer science and helps understanding programming languages.
+This is my first article on an important project for me : transmiting basics of algorithmics and programming using C. Data structures and algorithms are major in computer science and helps understanding programming languages.
 Knowing the pros and cons of the basic data structures makes you able te build more